avram-ana/chess/README.md

   - __Print_Game_Result__ : displays the final result when the game ends.

         How to play
-The game expects moves in the following format:
+- The game expects moves in the following format:
-The first two characters represent the starting square, and the last two characters represent the destination square.
+- The first two characters represent the starting square, and the last two characters represent the destination square.
-        Columns: a-h
+   - Columns: a-h
-        Rows: 1–8
+   - Rows: 1–8
-Moves must be provided in coordinate notation, without separators.
+- Moves must be provided in coordinate notation, without separators.
-        _For example : a1a2 / b2b3_
+   - _For example: a1a2 / b2h2_

 <img width="497" height="616" alt="image" src="https://github.com/user-attachments/assets/59e714d0-0830-4c49-863c-8f7e9727af67" />